iamhyw/SwiftBinanceChain/README.md

 ### Wallet

-Initialise wallets using mnemonics or private keys, or generate random new ones.
+Initialise wallets using mnemonic phrases, or generate random new ones.

 ```swift
 import BinanceChain